Haj Fadel Government: Armenian Genocide

-When the Ottoman government persecuted the Armenian people and forced them to march out to the Syrian city of Deir al-Zour and the surrounding desert, without any facilities and supplies that would have been necessary to sustain the life of hundreds of thousands of Armenian deportees during and after their forced march to the Syrian Desert.
+When the Ottoman authorities persecuted the Armenian people, they forced them to march toward the Syrian city of Deir al-Zour and its surrounding desert without providing the basic facilities or supplies needed to sustain the lives of the hundreds of thousands of Armenians deported during and after their forced journey into the Syrian Desert.

-Al-Hassan, who was the mayor of Deir al-Zour, provided them with food and housing.
-Means of livelihood and security, The Armenians returned the favor to Al-Hassan when the French colonialism sentenced him to death in Aleppo, where they supported and defended him, which led the French to abolish the death penalty and only exile him to Jisr al-Shughur.
+Al-Hassan, who was the mayor of Deir al-Zour, offered the Armenian deportees food, shelter, security, and means of livelihood.
+The Armenians later repaid this kindness when the French authorities sentenced him to death in Aleppo; they supported and defended him, which ultimately led the French to revoke the death sentence and instead exile him to Jisr al-Shughur.